computervisioneng/automatic-number-plate-recognition-python-yolov8/README.md

 ## dependencies

-The sort module needs to be downloaded from the [Abewley-Sort](https://github.com/abewley/sort) as mentioned in the [video](https://youtu.be/fyJB1t0o0ms?t=1120).
+The sort module needs to be downloaded from [this repository](https://github.com/abewley/sort) as mentioned in the [video](https://youtu.be/fyJB1t0o0ms?t=1120).